womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/0-client-server-architecture.md

 title: Building on Ethereum
 description: Learn about client server architecture in web2 and open, composable backends in web3.
 optional: false
+tweet: "Understand composability in web3 with #30DaysofWeb3 @womenbuildweb3"
 ---

 ## Client Server Architecture